saivittalb/Timer-iOS/README.md

 - Open this project with Xcode, run the app choosing which device you want to deploy with.
 - If everything went correct, you should see a Simulator opening up and the app will run.

 For contributing, you can change the code and add more features.
-Then, create a pull request of the changes you want to make.
+Then, create a pull request of the changes you committed to make.

 # Integrations